OrnellaAsp/docs/docsrc/templates.md

 #### DLsc

+The branch code (known as sort code in the UK.)
+If using ACH instead of Direct Debit, this field should contain the routing number.

+#### DLbc

-The sort code (direct debit) or routing number (ACH).
+The bank code (not required in the UK or for ACH.)

+#### DLiban

+The IBAN can be provided here instead of the local bank fields (DLaccountNumber, DLsc and DLbc.)

 #### DLaccountType

 Only necessary for ACH - the account type.
-Usually "checking" or “savings”.
+This should be one of "checking" or “savings”.

 ### Address fields

 If AVS (address) checking is enabled on your card gateway, then you will need some of these fields.
 The exact fields you require depends on your gateway settings, but often just the first line of the address (`DLaddress1`) and the postcode (`DLpostcode`) are required.

-For direct debit and ACH payments, the title, forename, lastname, first line of the address, city and postcode are always required.
+For both direct debit and ACH payments, the title, forename, lastname, first line of the address, city and postcode (zip code in the USA) are always required.

 #### DLtitle